RunDevelopment/eslint-plugin-clean-regex/docs/rules/prefer-predefined-quantifiers.md

 Prefer predefined quantifiers over general quantifiers.
 E.g. `?` instead of `{0,1}`, `*` instead of `{0,}`, and `+` instead of `{1,}`.

+Predefined use less characters than their verbose counterparts and are therefore easier to read.